tarantool/doc/doc/reference/configuration/cfg_flight_recorder.rst

     Since :doc:`2.11.0 </release/2.11.0>`.

-    Specifies the maximum size (in bytes) of a response entry.
+    Specify the maximum size (in bytes) of a response entry.
     A response entry is truncated if this size is exceeded.

     | Type: integer